Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Discrete time

 Central limit theorems determine under which conditions the statistics of a rescaled and shifted version of $ \tilde{X}_n $ are described by the normal distribution i.e.,

 where $\delta(x)$ is the Dirac delta distributon, $\mu_n$ is the average shift, and $\sigma_n$ determines the scaling of $ \tilde{X}_n-\mu_n$ with $n$.

-The version of the central limit theorem that is best known holds for sums $\tilde{X}_n$ of independent and identically distributed (iid) random variables $Y_j$ with fixed mean $\mu$ and finite variance $\sigma^2$, as defined in Eq.~(\ref{eq:zeroMeanSum}).
+The version of the central limit theorem that is best known holds for sums $\tilde{X}_n$ of iid random variables $Y_j$ with fixed mean $\mu$ and finite variance $\sigma^2$, as defined in Eq.~(\ref{eq:zeroMeanSum}).
 This central limit theorem states that Eq.~(\ref{eq:d}) holds for the standard "norming" (see Theorem 27.1 of Ref.\cite{billingsley2008probability})

-A natural extension of the central limit theorem for iid random variables considers sums of random variables $Y_j$ that are independent, but not identically distributed, random variables.
+A natural extension of the central limit theorem for iid random variables considers sums of random variables $Y_j$ that are independent, but not identically, distributed, random variables.
 Assuming that the $Y_j$ are independent random variables with with mean $\mu_j$ and finite variance $\sigma_j$, then Eq.~(\ref{eq:d}) applies for (see Theorem 27.2 of Ref.\cite{billingsley2008probability})

 as long as the Lindeberg condition

 holds for all $\epsilon>0$.
 Notice that the Lindeberg condition compares the total accumulated variance $\sigma^2_n$, which is a measure for the number of variables contained in the sum, with the statistical weight accumulated in the tails of the distribution determined by $\sum^n_{j=1}\int_{|y_j|\geq \epsilon \sigma_n} dy_j \: y^2_j \: \rho_{Y}\left(y_j\right)$.
 The central limit theorem holds as long as the former is infinitely larger than the latter.